 PHOTO: An Iranian woman and her daughter were granted asylum by the Refugee Appeals Board after having been rejected for 11 years.

-The Refugee Appeals Board consists of 5 members: The board’s chair is a judge, the remaining four members are appointed on the recommendation of the Ministry of Justice, the Ministry of Foreign Affairs, the Council of the Danish Bar and Law Society, and the Danish Refugee council.
+The Refugee Appeals Board consists of 3 members: The board’s chair is a judge, the remaining members are appointed by the Ministry of Integration and the Council of the Danish Bar and Law Society.
 In practice, there are several boards working in tandem.
 In 2015, the board considered 1,481 cases and 21% of these rulings were reversed.
 The board typically makes rulings unanimously.
 The board’s ruling is final and cannot be appealed.
 An asylum seeker, whose case has been ruled on can apply to have her/his case reopened, but this will only happen if new important information has emerged after the ruling of the case – either in the form of personal circumstances, a change in the situation in the country of origin or a general change of practice in similar cases.

 In 2014 there were 686 applications to reopen a case.
 102 of them were sent back to Immigration Service for new assessment, 63 cases were reopened and 53 of these were granted asylum.
 The majority were from Iran and Afghanistan.